gnumber13/rgbatohex_urxvt/README.md

   `rgba:2E2E/3434/4040/E665`

-In your .Xdefaults config file:
+Then put it in your .Xdefaults config file:

   `URxvt*background: rgba:2E2E/3434/4040/E665`